 The 12 Steps has a spiritual background.
 The language used in the steps uses the word “God” and is extremely religious in nature.
 However, those who are nonreligious still gain benefits from following the points in the program.
-The religious portion is written in a way where it allows for interpretation depending upon a client’s specific beliefs.
+The religious portion is written in a way that allows for interpretation depending on a client’s specific beliefs.

 The 12 Steps